dilshads/telegram-bot-nova/README.md

 All html and markdown tags must be closed else the message won't send.

 ### sendPhoto
 Use this to send an image to a target chat.
-You'll need to collect the `photo[photo.length].file_id` with onPhoto.
+You'll need to collect the `photo[photo.length - 1].file_id` with onPhoto.
 Be aware that file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
 It won't work.

 *Required Perimeters*
 * `chat_id_or_chat_username` Target chat id **Number** or chat username **String**.
 Chat username example "@MyGroup".